 Capturing Cauquigny, La Fiere and the causeways would therefore block off any reinforcement of German troops coming from the south.

 It would obviously also secure the beachhead of Utah Beach and allow the landing troops progress inland across the marshes.

-The bridge at La Fiere and Chef-du-Pont, therefore, became vital access spots for both the Germans and the Allies.
+The bridge at La Fiere and Chef-du-Pont was a major position for both the Germans and the Allies.

 Merderet marshes and lowlands